 It is a top-down effect that has been happening, and the businesses you become involved with will keep you informed of any changes as they happen.

 Generally, though, the effect on affiliates is minimal.

 If you are into any sort of online enterprise, be sure to keep good financial records, the same as you would in an offline enterprise.

 The last thing you need is problems with your government.

-The down side, as some people are saying, the digital space is more crowded then ever, and everyone is looking for attention.
+The downside, as some people are saying, the digital space is more crowded than ever, and everyone is looking for attention.
 But, and this is not often mentioned…

 More competition is not necessarily a bad thing, For the publisher (you), it means better support, longer cookie life, and in some cases better commissions.